pottekkat/personal-website/content/posts/changing-beliefs/index.md

     const containerWidth = container.offsetWidth - 28; // Account for padding

-    // Define a consistent padding that will be used throughout the grid
-    // Use a responsive padding that scales with container size but has minimum and maximum values const minPadding = 2; // Minimum padding in pixels const maxPadding = 10; // Maximum padding in pixels const paddingRatio = 0.01; // 1% of container width
+    // Define a consistent padding that will be used throughout the grid const minPadding = 2; // Minimum padding in pixels const maxPadding = 10; // Maximum padding in pixels const paddingRatio = 0.01; // 1% of container width